jakosz/grl-proto/README.md

 ---

 #### TODO
-- [ ] handy embedding evaluation method (with eigen as a reference)
+- [ ] handy embedding evaluation method (with eigen as a reference): encode-decode-evaluate
 - [ ] refactor redundant embed API
 - [ ] AUC and accuracy computed in numba-jitted functions.

-0.5
-- [x] all three flavours of shallow embedding implemented in grl
-- [~] Conversions to/from OGB.
+#### BUGS
+- [ ] shallow embedding causes segmentation fault on EC2 machines, but not on Hetzner machines

 #### DOCUMENTATION
 - [ ] Sphinx docstrings & RTD stub.